UPDATED Dec. 27, 2018. If you don’t buy Medicare when you are first eligible, you may be a subject for Part B Late Enrollment Penalty.

 When you’re first eligible for Medicare, you have a 7-month Initial Enrollment Period to enroll in Medicare.
 It begins 3 months before you turn age 65, or, in the case of disability, 3 months before your 25th month of disability.
 You can sign up anytime during this time.
 If you sign up for Part A and/or Part B during the first 3 months of your Initial Enrollment Period, the coverage will start in most cases the first day of your birthday month.
 However, by waiting until you are 65 or older, your Medicare coverage will be delayed.

-If you didn’t sign up for Part A and/or Part B (for which you must pay premiums) when you were first eligible, and you aren’t eligible for a Special Enrollment Period, you can sign up during the General Enrollment Period between January 1–March 31 each year.
-Your coverage will start July 1.
-You may have to pay a late enrollment penalty: higher premium for late enrollment in Part A and/or a higher premium to a late enrollment in Part B.
+If you didn’t sign up for Part A and/or Part B (for which you must pay premiums) when you were first eligible, and you aren’t eligible for a Part A and Part B Special Enrollment Period, you can sign up during the General Enrollment Period between January 1–March 31 each year.
+Your coverage will start on July 1.
+You may have to pay a late enrollment penalty: higher premium for late enrollment in Part A and/or a higher premium to Part B late enrollment.

 Why people delay their Medicare?

 Most people with Medicare get their hospital insurance (Part A) premium free.
 But if you have not paid enough quarters of Medicare taxes, you will have to pay a monthly premium for Part A. Everyone has to pay a monthly premium for their medical insurance (Part B) – $135.50 each month if your annual income is below $85,000 ($170,000 for couples).

 For Part A, each month (in 2019) you will pay:

 - Nothing if you or your spouse worked and paid Medicare taxes for 10 years or more in the U.S.

 - $240 if you or your spouse worked and paid Medicare taxes between 7.5 and 10 years in the U.S.